 Although the requirements for PAYE are difficult to understand, the plan is worth consideration for doctors who borrowed federal student loans beginning October 1, 2007, and later, and took out another loan after September 30, 2011.
 With the PAYE program, your payments could be as low as zero if you have no earnings after graduation.

 The PAYE program was designed and targeted to borrowers who graduated in 2012.
 The target market was considered to be graduates who started borrowing college loans in 2008 and then graduated in 2012.
-It also targeted those who took out additional loans for graduate school afterward.
+It was also intended for those who took out additional loans for graduate school afterward.

 In addition to the timing requirements for the year you borrowed money, there are two additional requirements for PAYE:

-- Type of Loan: In order to use the PAYE program, the student must have used federal direct loans.
+1. Type of loan: In order to use the PAYE program, the student must have used federal direct loans.
 You can, however, combine Perkins or Federal Family Education loans to have them qualify for PAYE.
 You should consider, however, that you will lose the forgiveness option available in the Perkins loan program.